 Baby’s little feet in the eveningtime

-Use this checklist to keep track of which songs your baby loves.
+Use this checklist to keep track of which songs for crying babies your baby loves.
 You’ll find these 6 songs, 4 more bonus songs that have worked for other parents, and blank rows to keep track of other songs you’ve tried.

 - Download the free checklist.
 You’ll get the printable, plus join my weekly newsletter!
 Just click here to download and subscribe.